PBandJaimie/FOAM/README.md

 10. open a new terminal window and open your mongo shell by running `mongo`
 11. run `use foam` in the shell
 12. run this query in the shell: `db.pictures.updateMany({}, {$set: {"tagged": "unclassified"}} )`
 13. Congratulations!
 Your database is loaded!
-You may restart your server (`control + c`)
+You may navigate back to your server terminal and restart your server (`control + c`)
 <br>
 <br>